 We also think that our new little bundles of joy, arriving in the world so innocent and untouched, couldn’t possibly be prejudiced…could they?

 Yes, they most certainly can.
-If you consider that prejudice is an inherent reaction to the strange or different, then certainly your small child can and will react accordingly.
+If you consider that prejudice can be an inherent reaction to the strange or different, then certainly your small child can react accordingly.

 Does this reasoning apply to racism?
 No.